ferDMS/ms-challenge/docs/environment-setup.md

 - `AZURE_SPEECH_ENDPOINT`: The endpoint URL for your Azure Speech service
 - `AZURE_SPEECH_KEY`: Your API key for Azure Speech
-- `AZURE_SPEECH_REGION`: The region where your Azure Speech service is deployed

 ## Optional: Azure Blob Storage Configuration